Saturday, June 9, 2018

 In case you don't get around to reading it, I thought I'd share some of what I found useful.

 Weinschenk talks a lot about a problem that we are all familiar with: readers distract easily.
-A reader might even try her best to read your piece carefully, at least at first.
-But staying focused through an entire legal document in one sitting is no easy chore.
-And if they're busy (as most lawyers and judges will be) making it through the whole thing at once is impossible.
+A reader might try her best to read your piece carefully.
+But keeping focused throughout an entire legal document is no easy chore.
+And if your reader is busy (as most lawyers and judges will be) finishing the entire thing at once is impossible.

 I loved Weinschenk's advice for this problem: make your document cat-video friendly.
-In short, make your writing so easy to slide in out of—in every section—that your reader won't dread coming back and reading more after a session of clicking around on the interwebs.
+In short, make your writing so easy to start and stop—in every section—that your reader won't dread coming back and reading more after a session of clicking around on the interwebs.

 So how do we do that?